Morgan-Computer-Science/cosc-490-senior-project-team2/projectreadme.md

 3. **Full Agent Suite** — Expand to all ten domain agents
 4. **Evaluation** — Test system effectiveness on complex decision-making scenarios
 5. **Refinement** — Iterate based on output quality and user feedback

----

-## Contributing

-This project is being developed by a collaborative team.
-Contribution guidelines will be added as the project matures.

----

-## License

-To be determined.